-After the effectiveness of this registration statement, we will be subject to the reporting requirements of the Securities Exchange Act of 1934, as amended.
+We are subject to the reporting requirements of the Securities Exchange Act of 1934, as amended.
 The costs of complying with such requirements may be substantial.
 In the event we are unable to establish a base of operations that generates sufficient cash flows or cannot obtain additional equity or debt financing, the costs of maintaining our status as a reporting entity may inhibit out ability to continue our operations.